 This feature will immediately cancel ALL open, active and inactive Orders for ALL of the accounts associated with the respective PTLG.

 This mass Cancel functionality can be executed with two mouse clicks via the UI, but can only be executed for a single PTLG.

+Performing the Mass Cancel function on a Master PTLG, will cancel all open orders for all PTLG’s that are associated to the Sponsored Member/Master PTLG.

 Order Rate Risk Check